How a Lack of Sales and Leadership Buy-in Is Killing Marketing Morale Worldwide

 In the unlikely case a small business has a marketing department, it’s likely one person who wears other hats, too.

-Thus, we see astoundingly understaffed marketing departments.
 Often, the ratio of sales to marketing might be ten to one.
 If that’s the case in your business, you’re drastically underestimating the effect marketing can have on the sales process.

 In my experience, one videographer can make as much of an impact on revenue as five salespeople.
 The problem is, many companies find this difficult to track.